Climb up the handmade stairs into your private Treehouse above the tree tops.

 Birdwatching: The guides here are real experts on the birdlife, and the Selous is a great area for birdwatching in Tanzania.
 With waterbirds in the floodplains and lakes around the Rufiji River and dry-country raptors in the Beho Beho Hills, there’s good variety here.See more ideas for Birdwatching in Tanzania

 Walking safaris: Beho Beho's treehouse involves mostly walking safaris - with some of Africa's very best professional walking guidesSee more ideas for Walking safaris in Tanzania

 Wildlife safaris: Fly-camping always gets you closer to the wildlife, and you won't find better guides with whom to explore it than at Beho Beho.See more ideas for Wildlife safaris in Tanzania

-Attitude towards children: Beho Beho's treehouseisn't suitable for children under 12 years of age.
+Attitude towards children: Beho Beho's treehouse isn't suitable for children.

 Generally recommended for children: No

 Notes: Parents should be aware that the treehouse is right in the heart of the bush and wildlife can pass through at any time – children cannot be left unaccompanied.

 Communications: For all intents and purposes you should consider yourself out of contact.
-You will have contact with the camp via a radio - who will then have use of a satallite phone in case of an emergency.
+You will have contact with the camp via a radio - who will then have use of a satellite phone in case of an emergency.

 TV & radio: There is no TV or radio – this is deepest Africa!